Creating a fairer Britain

-Article 1 of the European Convention on Human Rights provides that rights and freedoms should be available to all those within the State's jurisdiction.
-The Court of Appeal had to decide whether British soldiers serving in Iraq were within the UK's jurisdiction and so protected by the Convention.
+Article 1 of the European Convention on Human Rights provides that rights and freedoms should be available to all those within the State’s jurisdiction.